-Handlebars: The handlebar on an entry-level hybrid bike is typically just like on a mountain bike – wider (typically) 680 mm which allows the rider to sit upright and enjoy a more natural and comfortable position.
-The sitting positions on mountain and road bike are generally intended for sport riding, but a hybrid is also meant to be used on an everyday ride.
+Handlebars: The handlebar on an entry-level hybrid bike is typically similar to mountain bike handlebars – wider (typically) 680 mm which allows the rider to sit upright and enjoy a more natural and comfortable position.
+The sitting positions on mountain and road bikes are generally intended for sport riding, but a hybrid is also meant to be used on an everyday ride.
 It reduces the strain on the rider’s neck and back.

-Buying Advice: The best hybrid bike is a good choice for much of in-town riding.
+Buying Advice: Hybrid bike is a good choice for in-town riding.
 But neither will they leave you feeling embarrassed when you hit the forest.
 There are many cheap and not entirely reliable hybrid bikes on the market.
 The key to making a good choice is to find one that has decent components.
 It’s these moving parts and components that will determine how well your bike will function and for how long.

 What Size Bike Frame Do I Need?